alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### Where do you need help?
 * Any advise on how to scope the projects with the scholars- shared document but want to put on GitHub?
 Get them to tidy and do afterwards.
+* Do I need to change any of my GitHub settings for the scholars to make pull requests?
+Basically want them to make a pull request every time so I can see

 #### Any other topics
 * Can't remember your annual leave